 “I definitely try,” Crow smiled.
 “I don’t take my job lightly; I know the people of the Human Federation are depending upon me to do the right thing.
 I ran on a campaign of doing right by the people of the Human Federation and I intend to do just that.”

-“And the people know this,” Lisa said, nodding her head.
+“And the people know this,” Sarah said, nodding her head.
 “But this office, Congress, and all the other trappings of government, it does things to people.
 It changes them, usually for what’s seen as the best of reasons and intentions; and you know as well as I do where that road leads to.”

 “But, enough of that,” she continued as she saw Crow frown.
 “I don’t need to lecture you about the pitfalls of power; I just hope that it doesn’t come to that,” she carried on before changing the subject.
 “Now if only we can get Congress to stop bickering like schoolchildren.”

-Crow had to laugh for Lisa was right.
+Crow had to laugh for Sarah was right.
 Congress was just as much of a mess as it was before the terrorist attack.
 At first things ran rather smoothly in Congress, but as the people settled into their rolls they turned back to the old ways; partisan politics as usual.
 Mark Spencer was not only Crow’s Vice President but also President of the Senate.
 For the last few months, he’d tried to work with the Speaker of the House to bring about change in how things were conducted but it was a slow-moving process.
 One might say it was like trying to herd cats.

 Getting the idea that it wasn’t all about each political party’s interests, but the good of the whole nation, was hard to get through people’s thick skulls.
 Getting the voters to realize this was going to be even more difficult.
 It didn’t help that the various media outlets, most of whom were out-and-out political shills for one party or another, helped to stoke the furnace of partisan politics.
 Christina had, even as a senator, resigned herself to not listening to media reporting on government.
 If you believed even a quarter of what some people in media said about one party or another, you’d start to believe that one party was God’s gift to the Human Federation and the others were literal spawns of Satan or some other unholy creature.